Tremendous

 Wrap-Up

-Where do you think software is heading?
+What do you think of Tim’s pitch?
 Leave a comment and let us know!

 If you enjoyed this post, subscribe for more like this!